sashwatgupta/Architectural-Alchemists/principles/architectural-principles.md

 # Architectural Principles

-## Solutions should be business event driven

-### Statement
-Solutions must respond to state changes of business transactions; they must preserve the integrity of the event and the solution response.

-### Rationale:
--   Business event driven solutions promote customer centric architectures and increase visibility to the business.
--   Interactions between systems and events are formally defined; adhere to a communication standard and have measured performance.
--   Cohesive modules are easier to change, test and reuse.
--   Loosely coupled modules are easier to change, test and reuse.
--   Enables better understanding of the impact or ramifications of a change.
--   Reduces development time and total cost of ownership.

-### Implications:
--   Solution revitalization efforts must ensure that the target solution is business event driven.
--   Business Transactions are event initiated and integrity will be maintained and monitored.
-Business processes should be business event initiated.
--   Each solution component, application, and architecture artifact must be well documented.
--   Solution components and architecture elements must be clearly distinguished from the mechanisms that allow them to interact.
--   Compliance business rules must be embedded in solutions in a manner that minimizes the need for change in solution or application programming logic.

 ## Solutions are resilient and available
 ### Statement
 Solutions shall be constructed and implemented in a manner that ensures that business capabilities continue to be available in the face of a component failure, underlying changes in the technology, adverse events and continue to meet the business needs.